 We conduct our business through a single operating segment.
 See Note 2.
 Basis of Presentation and Summary of Significant Accounting Policies-Segment Reporting to our combined financial statements.
 Profitability and expenses, including funding costs, loan losses and operating expenses, are managed for the business as a whole.
 We offer our products through three sales platforms (Retail Card, Payment Solutions and CareCredit), which management measures based on their platform revenues and other revenue-related sales metrics, including purchase volume, loan receivables and new accounts.
-See "-Platform Analysis."

-Results of Operations
+See "-Results of Operations-For the Three Months Ended March 31, 2014 and 2013-Platform Analysis" and "-Results of Operations-For the Years Ended December 31, 2013, 2012 and 2011-Platform Analysis."